-The best crossbow broadhead target for the money in 2020 is the Rinehart 18-1 Broadhead Target.
+The best crossbow broadhead target for the money this season is the Rinehart 18-1 Broadhead Target.
 It doesn’t ruin broadheads and takes barrels of abuse.

-Having completely worn to death my old Hurricane bag target, I decided to take the time to do a bit of research into the best crossbow targets in 2020.
+Having completely worn to death my old Hurricane bag target, I decided to take the time to do a bit of research into the best crossbow targets.

 I can’t complain, I got a lot of service from my Hurricane, but things change fast and it generally pays to do your due diligence.

 The Hurricane was great for field-tips, but I’d like to be able to practise with my broadheads from time to time.
 Also, it took some serious damage from being left out in the sun.